almoglev/WarmHome/README.md

 ### Geolocation

-The listings use positionstack.com Geocoding REST API to get the coords from the address field.
-You need to either rename .env.example to .env and add your positionstack API key (it's free) OR in the **CreateListing.jsx** file you can set **geolocationEnabled** to "false" and it will add a latitue & longitude fields to the form.
+The listings use positionstack.com Geocoding REST API to get the coords (latitude and longitude) from the address field.

 ### Run